 The Federal Emergency Management Agency (FEMA) evaluates potential flood hazards for the City.
 The FEMA Flood Insurance Rate Maps (FIRMs) serve as the basis for identifying those potential hazards and determining the need for and availability of federal flood insurance.
-According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO and is identified as being subject to inundation by the 1-percent-annual-chance storm with shallow flooding (usually sheet flow) at an average depth of one (1) feet and a velocity of four (5) feet per second.
+According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO and is identified as being subject to inundation by the 1-percent-annual-chance storm with shallow flooding (usually sheet flow) at an average depth of one (1) feet and an average velocity of five (5) feet per second.
 The average flood depths are derived from detailed hydraulic analyses.
 Mandatory flood insurance purchase requirements and floodplain management standards apply.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Incorporated
+As designed, the proposed development within an existing light industrial district is not expected to

+PotentiallyLess ThanNoSignificantSignificant withSignificantImpactImpactMitigationImpactIncorporatedImpact

+$\boxtimes$

-As designed, the proposed development within an existing light industrial district is not expected to considerably alter the existing flood zone characteristics identified in the FEMA maps.
-Stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.
-The proposed building will be protected with a combination of 2-foot high walls and flood shields.
-The proposed grading plan will be designed to prevent excessive diversion or ponding conditions.
+considerably alter the existing flood zone characteristics identified in the FEMA maps.
+Stormwater runoff generated by the Project would be managed by a storm drainage system that includes an infiltration facility with the capacity to retain the incremental increase in runoff volume between the preand post-construction conditions resulting from the controlling storm event.
+The proposed building will be improved with flood walls on all sides and all openings (doors) will be protected with flood shields.
+Offsite tributary flood flows will be conveyed and allowed to pass through the site.
 The proposed improvement plans, subject to agency review and approval, will ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 Less than significant impacts are expected.

+Mitigation Measures: None

 i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levy or damn?

+Discussion:

 The project is not located near an existing levee or dam; therefore, no impacts are expected pertaining to this topic.
 The project is located within a 100-year flood zone based on FEMA FIRM panel 06065C0885G, effective August 28, 2008.
 The project is expected to provide the appropriate site improvements to protect the proposed structure without increasing the risk of flooding.
 Less than significant impacts are expected relative to substantial erosion or siltation on or offsite.

+Mitigation Measures: None

-j) Inundation by seiche, tsunami or mudflow?
+j) Inundation by seiche, tsunami or mudflow? $\boxtimes$

+1/ · · · · · · · · · · · · · · · · · · ·

+Discussion:

 The Project site is not located near a body of water that would pose potential seiche or tsunami impacts.
 The Project site is underlain by Hydrologic Soil Type "A", which is characterized for having a high infiltration rate (low runoff potential) when thoroughly wet.
 Type "A" soils consist mainly of deep, well drained to excessively drained sands or gravelly sands.
 These soils have a high rate of water transmission.
 Combined with the relatively shallow gradients that characterize the vicinity, the erosive nature and mudflow potential is reduced.
 The proposed site plan includes retention facilities sized to contain the worst-case scenario runoff volume difference between pre- and post-development conditions.
 Only flows in excess of the Project's retention requirements would be allowed to exit the Project area, therefore, less than significant impacts are expected.
+Mitigation Measures: None X. LAND USE AND PLANNING - Would the Project: